jlutteringer/jlutteringer.github.io/Tabletop RPG/Dungeons & Dragons/Campaigns/Stormlord/Chapters/Chapter 4 - ???.md

 * Defeat the Shadow Thieves
 * Grow the guild in Ahugin Breach
 * Enable the Sons of Thunder
-    * Aquire sources of strong magical energy
+    * Aquire sources of magical energy
     * Prep Ahugin Breach for invasion
     * Cut off the road to Verns